puagarwa/page-fragmentor/README.md

 If an `<ol>` is fragmented the `start` property is set on the new fragment to preserve numbering.

 If you use counters, be sure to check they still count across pages as expected.

+### Events

+Some events are provided if you wish to customise the fragmentation.
+These events bubble.

+- `create-page` - dispatched when a page is created, but before any fragmentation occurs
+- `before-fragmentation` - dispatched before fragmentation.
+   The `details` property contains the `Range` that will be moved into a new page
+- `after-fragmentation` - dispatched after the range is extracted.
+   The `details` property contains the extracted `DocumentFragment` that will be inserted into the next page
+- `fragmentation-finished` - dispatched after the fragmentation process is completed.
+   Dispatched on `document.body`.

 ## Fragmentation algorithm